 Role of Kiribati for World Tuna Day

-The island of Kiribati is the most dependent upon tuna for economic and food purposes.
-Kiribati is also the home of multi sea species.
+The island of Kiribati is the most dependent upon tuna fish for economic and food purposes.
+Kiribati is also the home of multi-sea species.
 The full participation of Kiribati in the event of World Tuna Day completely provokes its enthusiastic role for the sustainability of tuna fish.
 Kiribati also presented the theme of the first World Tuna Day in 2017.

 What is Tuna?

-What can we do for the protection of tuna?
+What can we do for the protection of tuna fish?

 One of the most hunting marine creatures is in danger.
 Pacific Bluefin Tuna populations are insecure for years.
 An illegal and over-fishing activity begot a doom need for conservation measures to be taken to protect species like tuna.
 The ratio of the catch of delinquent tuna has rapidly increased over the last thirty years.
 This over-fishing has decreased the populations of tuna by up to 97%.
 Illegal fishing is also an issue that affects many other species of fish.
 Voices of organizations and activists play a positive role in protecting the environment but as a consumer, we should change our priorities for eating fish, and we should avoid Bluefin Tuna rather we can enjoy the other seafood options such as Albacore tuna Yellowfin tuna and US Atlantic Wahoo, etc. Make a commitment on this World Tuna Day, not to purchase Pacific Bluefin Tuna.
 By making good seafood purchasing choices, we can be a part of the change needed to protect this species.
 By following the organizations like Safina Centre and Pew Charitable Trust, we may learn to help further.